-With the completion of brush-clearing and creek bridge construction, the Heart Of Ohio Trail opened in 2009 in Knox County in an unpaved, natural state.
+The Heart Of Ohio Trail opened in 2009 in an unpaved, natural state.
 Enough paving was completed in 2013 to add a smooth ribbon of asphalt to connect Centerburg with Mt.
 Liberty, Bangs and Mt.
 Vernon's westside.

-The newest segment, 2.2-mile trail section, was opened in December 2016.
+The newest segment, a 2.2-mile trail section, opened in December 2016.
 It connects the new trail overpass at U.S. 36/Ohio Rt.
 3 with finished trail to the northeast and into Centerburg.
-This leaves only about a 1.7-mile unfinished segment southwest of the bridge and into Licking County to connect with the next segment of completed trail along the cross-state Ohio-to-Erie Trail route.
+This leaves only a ~1.3-mile unfinished segment southwest of the bridge and into Licking County to connect with the next segment of completed trail along the cross-state Ohio-to-Erie Trail route.

-Heading east out of Centerburg and crossing Rt.
+Heading NE out of Centerburg and crossing Rt.
 3, the paved trail slices through a crop field and adjoining property before it heads back into the cover of trees and brush.

 Where the trail passes through Mt.
-Liberty, there's a small gravel parking lot in Mt.
-Liberty, along with a trailside shelter.
+Liberty, there's a small gravel parking lot with a trailside shelter.
 The structure, along with a bike rack and picnic table are nearby, courtesy of a local scout troop.

 Just outside of Mt.
-Vernon the trail moves alongside a drag strip where the trail appears to have been moved over slightly to accomodate the raceway.
+Vernon the trail moves alongside a drag strip where the trail appears to have been moved over slightly to accommodate the raceway.